poissonconsulting/runbisonpic/inst/helpfiles/model.md

 3. Press the run button.
    - Model may take over 24 hours to run, be patient.
    - The run is complete when the Outbox is populated with a table.
-   - If there is an issue a pop up box will appear indicating something is not valid, this must be fixed and the run button will need to be pressed again to restart the model run.
+   - If there is an issue a pop-up box will appear indicating something is not valid, this must be fixed, and the run button will need to be pressed again to restart the model run.
    - The app has crashed and needs to be restarted if any of the following occur:
       - The screen goes grey and does not have a white spinner in the middle of the screen.
       - A box appears in the bottom left corner saying disconnected.